simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 | 660          | 200           | Garage    | £0.72m             | £0.671m                 |
 {{</table>}}

 We want to chooses the coefficients to `minimise the average error` when predicting the house price for all the training examples.
-This `average error` also known as `cost` can be defined in different ways.
+This `average error` is also known as the `cost` and can be defined in different ways.

 To better visualise the error associated with a prediction it is easier to see in a graph.
 To make the visualisation easier let's assume that we only know one feature - the house size - for each training example.